Controversies about Opus Dei: Alleged independence and influence within the Roman Catholic Church

 According to critics, elevating Opus Dei to the status of a personal prelature allows its members to "go about their business almost untouched by criticism or oversight by bishops".
 According to critics, Opus Dei has such autonomy it has become essentially a "church within a church".

 Catholic officials say church authorities have even greater control of Opus Dei now its head is a prelate appointed by the Pope, and they argue members are "even more conscious of belonging to the Church".
 They point to canon law that states that Opus Dei members remain under "jurisdiction of the diocesan bishop in what the law lays down for all the ordinary [Catholics]".
 Similarly, they point out that Opus Dei must obtain permission from the local bishop before establishing an Opus Dei center within the diocese.

 Some critics say Opus Dei exerts a disproportionately large influence within the Church itself.
 They point to the unusually hasty (and otherwise irregular) process in which Escriva was canonized.
 Pope John Paul II was a supporter of Opus Dei, and during his pontificate the head of the Vatican press office was a member of Opus Dei.
 An Opus Dei spokesman says "the influence of Opus Dei in the [Vatican] has been exaggerated."
 Of the nearly 200 cardinals in the Roman Catholic Church, only two are known to be members of Opus Dei.
 Similarly, of the nearly 4000 bishops, only 20 are known to be members of Opus Dei.

 Von Peter Hertel of Der Spiegel refers to Opus Dei as "Santa Mafia" or in Vicente R. Pilapil's words, "Holy Mafia" due to what they say are questionable business activities.

 John L. Allen Jr. said that Escriva's relatively quick canonization does not have anything to do with power but with improvements in procedures and John Paul II's decision to make Escriva's sanctity and message known (see Opus Dei and politics).

 Objections to critics

 Supporters of Opus Dei say criticisms of it are often motivated by bad faith, jealousy, vengefulness, or other biases on the part of the critics.
 In some cases, supporters accuse critics of merely misunderstanding Opus Dei, its mission, or its novelty.

-While the doors of Opus Dei are open to everyone, no matter from which race or country, without any difference among men and woman, individuals can participate either as members (if they are baptized and have a true vocation) or as supporter.
+While the doors of Opus Dei are open to everyone, no matter from which race or country, without any difference among men and women, individuals can participate either as members (if they are baptized and have a true vocation) or as supporter.